tyhawkins/DockerStyleGuide/README.md

     &&  make \
     &&  make install

 While scanning through, it's obvious where new commands start and where continuations of commands (such as listings of packages) are.
 Also as part of this, every line (except the last) needs to have a backslash to tell Docker to ignore the incoming newline.
 This should also be applied to `ENV` variables.
+Also, using `&&` instead of `;` or other conventions kills the `docker build` if any of the commands fail.

 ## Sort packages alphabetically